The Light at the End of the World (My Dying Bride album)

-The Light at the End of the World is the sixth album by My Dying Bride, released in 1999.
+The Light at the End of the World is the sixth studio album by English doom metal band My Dying Bride, released in 1999.
 After the more experimental 34.788%...Complete, this album marks a return to the more traditional My Dying Bride doom sound and style of lyrics.
 It was also the first My Dying Bride release since 1994's The Sexuality of Bereavement to feature growling vocals, although Aaron Stainthorpe has noticeably changed his style and broadened his range.
 All guitar parts on the album were recorded by Andrew Craighan, following the earlier departure of Calvin Robertshaw.
 Following Robertshaw's departure, only Craighan and Stainthorpe remained as founding members of the band.
 Hamish Glencross was soon after recruited as permanent guitarist.
 The keyboard parts were played by Jonny Maudling of Bal-Sagoth.
-It is also the first MDB album to feature the drumming of Shaun Steels, who would remain with the band until 2006.
+It is also the first My Dying Bride album to feature the drumming of Shaun Steels, who would remain with the band until 2006.

 When the CD was reissued in 2003, it contained no bonus tracks.